dotnet/designs/accepted/2020/net5/net5.md

         version checks.
 This allows library authors to light up for later OS versions without having to produce multiple binaries.
-In order for that to be sound, a project generally cannot have lower version than whatever its libraries support.
+In order for that to be sound, a project generally cannot have lower version than whatever its libraries support, unless the consumer guards their calls into that library.

-   Some platform, such as Android, also have the notion of a *targeted OS version* that indicates to the OS what behavior the author tested for.
+   Some platforms, such as Android, also have the notion of a *targeted OS version* that indicates to the OS what behavior the author tested for.
 When running on a later OS version, the OS might "quirk" the behavior to preserve backwards compatibility.